Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 – Handicrafts;

-- Studying the area, as he thinks about the escape;
+– Studying the area because he is thinking about escape;

 – Communicates with Dina;

-- What do you think about him?
-(Master, clever, cunning, resourceful; a man of action).
+– What can you say about him?
+(Master, smart, cunning, resourceful; man of action).

 Kostylin:

-- Confirm what was said about the heroes with text.
+– Confirm what is said about the heroes with text.

 4. The opinion of the Tatars about the heroes.